 Recap: Kelly and Colin are hanging out at the Peach Pit while they babysit Erin...and it looks like Kelly is pawning the adorable tot off on Colin while she attends Joe's trial (in support of Donna).
 Across the diner, David tells Valerie that maybe he should watch Erin instead of going to court, but Valerie assures him she'll be fine with Colin.
 Brandon and Susan enter the diner to pick up some takeout, and they joke to David and Valerie about the romantic night they have ahead working in the newsroom.
 As Brandon and Susan play kissy face in front of a diner full of customers, David remarks to Valerie that the two look really happy together...but Valerie hints that all might not be well with the couple.
 She says it's like the saying goes, "While the cat's away, the mouse will cheat."
 [It's the mice will play, idiot.]
 Valerie dishes to David that there was a lot of cheating going on during Thanksgiving, then wonders aloud what she should do about it.
-David gives her a funny look and is like, "Why don't you not do anything about it?", which I thought was excellent advice.
+David gives her a funny look and is like, "Why don't you not do anything about it?", which I thought was excellent advice, though low scoring on the needless drama scale.

-The gang arrives at City Hall to observe the trial of the century, and Brandon is annoyingly narrating the proceedings as he writes on his chunky '90s laptop.
+The gang arrives at City Hall to observe the trial of the century, and Brandon is annoyingly narrating the proceedings as he taps on his chunky '90s laptop.
 He informs his readership that the case is about a football player who's trying to prove his innocence, and that a conviction could ruin his sports career.
 Egads!
 The gang enters the courtroom...and Kelly sits next to Brandon, which prompts a snide glare from Valerie.
-After that, the lawyers on both sides enter City Hall and are immediately peppered with questions from reporters, which tells me that it must be a really slow news day in L.A.
+After that, the lawyers on both sides enter City Hall and are immediately peppered with questions from reporters, which makes me think it must be a really slow news day in L.A.
 The prosecutor says she's busy with real work and offers the defense attorney a deal: if Joe pleads guilty, he'll only get community service and a suspended sentence.
 When the lawyer presents the deal to his client, Joe's mom, who traveled from Pennsylvania to attend the trial, thinks he should take it; however, Joe refuses because a guilty plea means he'll be banned from playing college football.
 Donna looks miserable and moans, "This is all my fault" (well, d'yuh) and says she should have lied during the deposition instead of telling the prosecutor that Joe threw the first two punches.
 Joe's mom assures her she was right to tell the truth.

 Inside the courtroom, Brandon is still typing his news story, trying hard to look Bob Woodward-esque by furrowing his brows.
 Kelly leans over and tells him she hopes the story will have a happy ending, and Brandon agrees.
 Valerie scrutinizes their exchange and murmurs to David, "See what I mean?"
 David tells her to cut it out, so she petulantly retorts, "I know what I saw!"...and by saw she means she witnessed Brandon and Kelly hugging and kissing the morning after Thanksgiving and is making the giant leap that the two slept together.
 Val tells David that Colin is her friend and that she doesn't want him to get hurt, so David shoots back that Kelly is his step-sister and she should keep her big fat nose out of it.
 Once again, excellent advice.

-Ray arrives at City Hall with his white trash mother, LuAnn, and notices Donna, Joe, and Joe's mom and they all give each other the stink-eye for several long seconds.
+Ray arrives at City Hall with his white trash mother, LuAnn, and notices Donna, Joe, and Joe's mom...and they all give each other the stink-eye for several long seconds.
 Donna finally looks away, and Joe's mom clucks sympathetically about how hard this must be for her.
 Felice arrives to attend the trial, gets a quick introduction to Joe's mom, and the four rush over to the courtroom.

 Colin and Erin are hanging out in the park, painting.
 He gives the cute tot some messy painting tips and calls her "a natural", which she seems to like.
 Kelly calls him on his cell phone to check in, and he tells her not to worry and reminds her that he practically raised his younger brothers.
 After he hangs up, Erin starts whining that she doesn't want to paint anymore and wants to go home.

 Courtroom.
 Donna's on the witness stand, describing in painful detail the [much deserved] ass-kicking Joe gave to Ray during the Halloween episode.
 She testifies about how Ray showed up uninvited, snarked at her about turning her back on him, then grabbed her arm and wouldn't let go.
 Joe then swept in like a romance novel hero, punched Ray twice...the force of which knocked him on his keister.
 During cross examination by the defense attorney, Donna is able to explain that Ray has a troubling pattern of abusive behavior: he threw her against a wall, and also shoved her down a flight of stairs.
-Her giant lips quiver as she tells the court that on Halloween night she was totes terrified that the simmering Pumpkin Head was going to do something worse.
+Her plumped lips quiver as she tells the court that on Halloween night she was totes terrified that the simmering Pumpkin Head was going to blow and do something worse.

 During the lunch recess, Brandon tells Steve that Joe was on the practice field that morning...doing his training regimen even though the coach won't let him play while he's being tortured with this dumb trial.
-Brandon marvels at Joe's gutsy fortitude and wishes he too could be that awesome.
+Brandon marvels at Joe's gutsy fortitude and wishes that he too could be that awesome.

 Park.
 Colin has painted a portrait of Erin, but she doesn't think it looks anything like her (and she's right).